que-es-un-diccionario

 What are and how to use dictionaries

-Dictionaries, also known as maps, are unordered collections that store key-value pairs, where each value is associated with a unique key.
+DICTIONARIES, also called maps, are unordered collections that store key-value pairs, where each value is associated with a unique key.

 Each element in a dictionary has a unique associated key.
-The key is used to quickly access and search for the corresponding value.
+The key is used to quickly access and look up the corresponding value.

-Like their “siblings” the Hash Sets, dictionaries use an internal hash structure which allows quick and efficient value searching and retrieval.
+Like their “siblings” HASH SETS, DICTIONARIES use an internal hash structure which allows fast and efficient value lookup and retrieval.

-Therefore, the only operations that a dictionary allows are adding, removing, and checking the existence of an element in the collection.
+Therefore, the only operations a DICTIONARY allows are adding, removing, and checking for the existence of an element in the collection.

 Properties